Socoon/Portfolio/README.md

 <h1 style="text-align: center;">Hi 👋, I'm Assem ,(Fresh Graduate) </h1>
 <h3 style="text-align: center;">Summary</h3>

 - 🌱there is Background in networks and hardware gained through N+ and A+ courses on YouTube.
-Recently embarked on a DevOps career path, starting with Linux administration and aiming to complete DevOps-related courses on Udemy.
+Recently embarked on a DevOps career path, starting with Linux administration and aiming to complete DevOps-related courses.
 <!DOCTYPE html>
 <html>
 <head>